-The sheer use of the phrase freedom, referred to as liberty in the U.S. Constitution, infers no totalitarian absolutism of freedom exists.
+The sheer use of the phrase freedom referred to as liberty in the U.S. Constitution infers no totalitarian absolutism of freedom exists.
 If we had such freedom already, in which everyone’s freedom could be completely unleashed, we would not need to question or determine freedom.

-Simply put, we cannot each have our own implementation of freedom to which other people must then comply.
+Simply put, we cannot each have our own implementation of freedom to which other people must comply.
 For that would imply one desire for freedom must yield to someone else’s desire for freedom.
 That is called a vile-maxim, the death knell to freedom required to build trust in a renewable society.

 Traffic is a great example.
 While you are free to drive wherever you want, you must obey traffic lights as you travel.
 Green means go, and red means stop.
-That, in simple terms, is the paradox to freedom—rules to protect the freedom of one driver from colliding with another, systemically.
+That, in simple terms, is the paradox to freedom—rules to protect the freedom of one driver from colliding with another systemically.

-The coronavirus has made clear how many still unvaccinated people do not understand that the pursuit of individual freedom, to decline vaccination is similar to driving through the red light in the traffic example above, and cannot come at the cost of the protection of our collective freedom.
+The coronavirus has made clear how many still unvaccinated people do not understand that the pursuit of individual freedom, to decline vaccination is similar to driving through the red light in the traffic example above and cannot come at the cost of the protection of our collective freedom.
 The only reason they are allowed to do so now is that we have failed to define the paradoxical rules needed to protect collective freedom.
-Hence the lack of trust in any kind of freedom.
+Hence the lack of trust in any freedom.

 To enable freedom, you do not define freedom, but you define the paradoxical rules of the gameplay deemed acceptable.
-You free the upside of freedom by protecting the downside of freedom.
-As in a game of soccer, where not the merit of player performance is predetermined but the theory of gameplay and rules.
+You free the upside of freedom by protecting the downside of freedom, as in a game of soccer, where not the merit of player performance is predetermined but the theory of gameplay and rules.